Implementation intention: In practice

+IF I get home before 19:00, THEN I will immediately clean up my room for 15 minutes.

+I get tired in the early afternoon.
+I spend my noon break at the desk and I could use some more physical activity.

+IF it is 12:30 THEN I will walk to the nearest shop to buy a snack.

+The then-sentence is applied strictly whenever the if-clause is fulfilled, without any exception.
+If the user has to deliberate on whether an exception is justified, it adds to his cognitive burden, and thus can be detrimental for attaining the goals.

+The if-then-plans can be revised after some time.
+This occurs, for example, when changes in the subject's everyday life have reduced the amount of if-situations that provoke a then-reaction.
+Then, new plans can be drawn up.

+As the intention of the technique is to direct the user to clearly defined and short actions that improve his situation in the long run, and to reduce the burden of decision-making, the then clause should never mention a goal, or the problematic behavior itself.

 Theory

 Actively prompting individuals to make plans increases their likelihood of following through.
 Effective planning prompts guide people to consider when, where, and how they can act upon their intentions.
 Facilitating plan creation helps to increase follow-through for several reasons.
 First, it helps people to consider logistic obstacles and develop specific tactics to navigate around them.
 Second, the process helps to reduce the likelihood that someone will underestimate the time required by a task.
 Third, plan creation helps people to remember to act.
 Lastly, the formation of an action plan serves as a commitment to act.
 Research shows that breaking commitments generates discomfort.
 As such, plans are particularly effective when they are made as commitments to another person.

 Todd Rogers, Katherine L. Milkman, Leslie K. John, and Michael I. Norton (2015) suggest the following situations in which the use of planning prompts is most effective:

 Empirical support

 Implementation intentions have been very successful in helping individuals achieve targeted and specific goals over the years, as indicated by a survey of the research.